varun-mck/I2I-Fullstack-Expense-Tracker/currency-converter-api/README.md

-Here’s the `README.md` content in proper Markdown format:

 # Currency Converter

 A FastAPI-based currency conversion application that provides endpoints to fetch currency codes, conversion rates, and perform currency conversions.
 The application is containerized using Docker for ease of deployment.